-Safeguarding information such as referrals to safeguarding teams is retained by Chorleywood Health Centre when handling a safeguarding concern or incident.
+Safeguarding information such as referrals to safeguarding teams is retained by this organisation when handling a safeguarding concern or incident.
 We may share information accordingly to ensure a duty of care and investigation as required with other partners such as local authorities, the police or healthcare professionals (i.e., the mental health team).